 Chong Hing Finance Limited (the "Company") is a private limited company incorporated in Hong Kong.
 It is a wholly-owned subsidiary of Chong Hing Bank Limited ("Parent Bank"), a limited company incorporated in Hong Kong.
-The listing of its shares on the Main Board of The Stock Exchange of Hong Kong Limited had been withdrawn on 30 September 2022, and it became a wholly-owned subsidiary of Yuexiu Financial Holdings Limited since then.
-Its ultimate holding company is Guangzhou Yue Xiu Holdings Limited, a company incorporated in the People's Republic of China.
+Its ultimate holding company is 廣州越秀集團股份有限公司 (Guangzhou Yue Xiu Holdings Limited), a company incorporated in the People's Republic of China.
 The address of the registered office and principal place of business of the Company is Ground Floor, Chong Hing Bank Centre, 24 Des Voeux Road Central, Hong Kong.

-The Company is a deposit-taking company registered under the Banking Ordinance in Hong Kong and is engaged in the business of deposit-taking and lending.
+The Company is a deposit-taking company registered under the Hong Kong Banking Ordinance and is engaged in the business of deposit-taking and lending.
 The Company remains inactive in both years.

-The financial statements are presented in Hong Kong dollars (HK\$), which is the same as the functional currency of the Company.
+The financial statements are presented in Hong Kong dollars ("HK\$"), which is the same as the functional currency of the Company.

-2.1 BASIS OF PREPARATION AND ACCOUNTING POLICIES
+2.1 BASIS OF PREPARATION

-These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants, accounting principles generally accepted in Hong Kong and the Hong Kong Companies Ordinance.
-The financial statements are prepared in Hong Kong dollars ("HK\$"), which is the same as the functional currency of the Company.
+These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants, and the Hong Kong Companies Ordinance.
+The financial statements are prepared in Hong Kong dollars, which is the same as the functional currency of the Company.